Setting intentions with kindness (instead of a stick to beat yourself with)

 At the beginning of the year, I wrote a post about setting intentions.
 They were areas I wanted to achieve, not actual resolutions per se, but a kinder, intentional approach that I would use as a focus and not beat myself up about.

 I’ve been writing my resolutions/intentions for years now.
-They have spanned my life from a binge-drinking hot mess to a calmer mother of one.
-The approach has always been similar: some were things I wanted to achieve such as places to travel and others to try and implement some form of self-control including ‘only drink one bottle of wine on night’s out – two on special occasions’.
+They’ve spanned my life from a binge-drinking, hot mess to a calmer mother of one.
+The approach has always been similar: some were things I wanted to achieve such as places to travel and others to try and implement some self-control.
+I genuinely had a resolution at one stage saying ‘only drink one bottle of wine on nights out – two on special occasions’.
 Bridget Jones was an amateur in comparison to me…